Table of content

 Internationalization: all languages are filled

-Be sure to check that all translations are ok and every i18n file contains the right language.
+Check that all translations are in place and every i18n file contains the correct language.

 Must be responsive

-If the feature requires some new markup, it has to be responsive.
-Check also that there is no horizontal overflow.
-I wrote an article just about this.
+If the feature requires new markup, it has to be responsive.
+Also check there’s no horizontal overflow.
+I wrote an article just about that.

 Must be accessible

-Always keep in mind that what you do should be accessible and meet the WCAG standard.
+Always keep in mind that what you build should be accessible and meet the WCAG standard.

 HTML and CSS are valid

-Validate the HTML and CSS rules.
+Validate your HTML and CSS.
 You can use the W3C Markup Validation Service.

 Functionality tested in multiple browsers